-Ferrets have several unique problems; understanding these problems will allow you to better care for your pet and minimize future health care problems.
+Ferrets have several well-known but unique health problems.
+Understanding these problems and educating yourself about symptoms of disease will allow you to better care for your pet and minimize future health care problems.

-During a physical examination, your veterinarian may palpate or feel an enlarged spleen, especially if your ferret is an older pet.
-While not a specific sign of any one disease, it does indicate the need for further investigation.
+During a physical examination, your veterinarian may palpate (feel) for an enlarged spleen, especially if your ferret is an older pet.
+While not a sign of any one specific disease, this finding does require further investigation.

-"An enlarged spleen is a serious finding that indicates the need for complete laboratory testing to determine the cause."
+"An enlarged spleen is a serious finding that indicates the need...to determine the cause."

-Several diseases that can result in enlargement of the spleen include inflammation, viral or bacterial infections, tumors, and heart disease.
-An enlarged spleen is a serious finding that indicates the need for complete laboratory testing to determine the cause.
-Occasionally, diagnostic tests are negative for any specific disease, in which case the diagnosis of "benign hypersplenism" or "benign splenomegaly" will be made.
+Enlargement of the spleen may be caused by inflammation, viral or bacterial infections, cancer, and/or heart disease.
+An enlarged spleen is a serious finding that indicates a need for laboratory testing to determine the cause.
+Occasionally, diagnostic tests are negative for any specific disease, in which case the diagnosis of "benign hypersplenism" or "benign idiopathic splenomegaly" will be made.

-Aplastic anemia is a condition in which the bone marrow is completely suppressed, resulting in a shutdown in production of new red blood cells.
-Bone marrow suppression will also result in a shutdown in production of white blood cells and platelets.
-The condition occurs in female ferrets that are not spayed and not bred when they are "in heat".
-Sexually mature female ferrets that are not bred will stay in heat indefinitely.
-While in heat, the ferret's estrogen levels remain high.
+Aplastic anemia is a condition in which red blood cell production in the bone marrow has been suppressed, resulting in a shutdown in production of new red blood cells.
+Bone marrow suppression may also suppress the production of white blood cells and platelets.
+This condition occurs in female ferrets that are not spayed and not bred when they are "in heat."
+Sexually mature female ferrets that are not bred will stay in heat indefinitely, causing persistent high estrogen levels.
 High doses of estrogen suppress bone marrow function.
-This condition is rarely seen now, due to early (pre-purchase) spaying of female ferrets.
+This condition is rarely seen in today’s pet ferret, as most female ferrets are spayed before sale.

-"All female ferrets that will not be bred at every heat cycle should be spayed by 4-6 months of age."
+"All female ferrets that will not be bred at every heat cycle should be spayed by four to six months of age."

-Ferrets, like dogs and cats, don't sweat in the way that humans do.
+Ferrets, like dogs and cats, do not sweat in the way that humans do.
 Therefore, ferrets are very susceptible to extreme heat.
-They should be maintained at an environmental temperature below 80o F (26 o C).
+They should be maintained at an environmental temperature below 90°F(32°C).

 “Heat stroke is a true, life-threatening emergency.”

-Heat stroke is manifested by open mouth breathing and an elevated rectal temperature (normal temperature is between 100 o -104 o F (38 o - 40 o C), and averages about the same as dog and cats (101 o F or 38 o C).
+Heat stroke is manifested by open mouth breathing and an elevated rectal temperature (normal temperature is between 100-104°F or 38-40°C).
 Heat stroke is a true, life-threatening emergency.
-First aid involves rapidly cooling the ferret; this can be done by running cold water over its body, fanning it, or using whatever means is available to reduce its body temperature.
-Be careful not to chill the ferret too much; if the ferret begins to shiver, stop the cooling process.
-Do not delay taking your ferret to the veterinarian if you suspect that it suffering from heat stroke.
-During the trip to the veterinarian, wrap the ferret in cool, wet towels, or transport it in an air-conditioned vehicle.
-Your veterinarian will stabilize the ferret and reduce its temperature using cold-water enemas or cold fluids instilled into its abdominal cavity.
+First aid involves rapidly cooling the ferret; this can be done by wrapping the feet with towels soaked in cold water or fans.
+Be careful not to chill the ferret too much.
+If the ferret begins to shiver, stop the cooling process.
+Do not delay taking your ferret to the veterinarian if you suspect that it may be suffering from heat stroke.
+During the trip to the veterinarian, wrap the ferret’s feet in cool, wet towels, or transport it in an air-conditioned vehicle.
+Your veterinarian will stabilize the ferret and slowly reduce its temperature using various medically safe procedures.
 Hospitalization is required after the temperature has been normalized, to monitor vital signs and ensure that the ferret is stable.

 Ferrets can both contract and spread human influenza, or flu.
 Symptoms are similar to those of people with the flu (or to ferrets with distemper).
-Treatment consists of antibiotics (to prevent secondary bacterial infections), decongestants, and other supportive therapy.
+Treatment consists of antibiotics (to prevent secondary bacterial infections), decongestants, and anti-viral therapy.

 "Ferrets can both contract and spread human influenza, or flu."